BasicWolf/archived-concrete-settings/docs/src/advanced.rst

    assert len(Settings.default_validators) == 1, 'Default validators is expected to have a single validator' assert isinstance(Settings.default_validators[0], ValueTypeValidator)

-Note, that both lists are inherited by standard Python class inheritance rules.
+Note that both lists are inherited by standard Python class inheritance rules.
 For example, to extend ``default_validators`` in a derived class, use concatenation.
 In the following example :class:`RequiredValidator <concrete_settings.validators.RequiredValidator>`